-15. Planned changes to child mortality outputs
+14. Changes to child mortality outputs

-Planned changes to child mortality publications were outlined in an information note, available on the ONS website.
+Changes to child mortality publications were outlined in an information note, available on our website.
 These changes are being implemented.

-16. Further information
+15. Further information

-More data on childhood, infant and perinatal mortality statistics in England and Wales in 2012 are available on the ONS website.
+More data on childhood, infant and perinatal mortality statistics in England and Wales in 2013 are available on our website.

-All data for the birth cohort tables for infant deaths in England and Wales in 2011 are available on the ONS website.
+All data for the birth cohort tables for infant deaths in England and Wales in 2012 are available on our website.

-A Quality and Methodology Information document for Child mortality statistics is available on the ONS website.
+A Quality and Methodology Information document for Child mortality statistics is available on our website.

-Further information on data quality, legislation and procedures relating to childhood, infant and perinatal mortality is available on the ONS website in Child mortality statistics metadata.
+Further information on data quality, legislation and procedures relating to childhood, infant and perinatal mortality is available on our website in Child mortality statistics metadata.